apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/usage.en.md

 1. Delete`shardingsphere-orchestration-reg-zookeeper-curator-${shardingsphere.version}.jar` under the lib catalog of ShardingSphere-Proxy.
 2. Use SPI methods in logic coding and put the generated jar package to the lib catalog of ShardingSphere-Proxy.
 3. Follow [Configuration Rules](/en/user-manual/shardingsphere-proxy/configuration/) to set the registry center and use it.

-### Use of user-defined sharding algorithm class

-TODO

 ## Distributed Transactions
 ShardingSphere-Proxy supports LOCAL, XA, BASE transactions, LOCAL transaction is default value, it is original transaction of relational database.